code-rroman/Sorting-Hat/README.md

 🦡 Hufflepuff
 🐍 Slytherin

-🧙‍♂️ The Sorting Hat Quiz
+🧙‍♂️ The Sorting Hat Quiz:
 A simple, interactive Python program that sorts users into one of the four Hogwarts houses based on their answers to a short quiz — inspired by the magical world of Harry Potter!

-🧪 How It Works
+🧪 How It Works:
 The quiz asks the user three multiple-choice questions.
 Based on their responses, each Hogwarts house — Gryffindor, Ravenclaw, Hufflepuff, and Slytherin — receives a certain number of points.

 At the end, the house with the highest score is announced as the user's match!

-✅ Questions & Scoring
+✅ Questions & Scoring:
 Do you like Dawn or Dusk?

 Dawn → +1 to Gryffindor & Ravenclaw